Lethja/Newth/Watcom/README.md

 > Tip: Open Watcom for DOS is built with DOS4GW extender which prints its copyright notice every time a program starts.
 > This can get particular nuisance in where the copyright notice will print continuously.
 > Run `SET DOS4G=QUIET` to prevent the DOS4GW copyright notice from being displayed every time a command runs.

+## Build Newth

+### Build for DOS

-## Configuring Watt32 for linking with Newth
+#### Configuring Watt32 for linking with Newth

-Newth on DOS depends on Watt32.
+Newth on DOS depends on Watt32 for its networking backend.
 The `Watt32s` folder is a Git submodule to this library and can be built in place.
 If your development machine doesn't have access to Git, then the Watt32 sources should be extracted on symlinked into the `Watt32s` folder so that it looks like so.